The dominoes are beginning to fall

-Maria drifted back across the river and popped up back onto the stairs on the opposite side just as Giorgio came down the stairwell.
-When she approached him, he flinched away from her while holding the brown bag of food high above his head.
+Maria drifted back across the river and popped up back onto the stairs just as Giorgio came down the stairwell.
+When she approached him, he flinched away from her while holding the brown bag high above his head.

 “Captain!
 Captain!”
 Giorgio stammered.
 “The food!
 You’re dripping wet!”

 Maria neared him still, placing one finger to her lips as she reached for something at his belt.
 “You said you sleep with a knife, my dear Giorgio, but I see you have started carrying it with you all times!
 You are starting to get the hang of me being your captain, yes?”

 Maria plucked the knife from his side, flipped it and caught it by the tip of its blade, before hurtling in the direction of one of the buildings behind him.
 The knife whistled through one of the open window there—a sound followed by a loud grunt and then a thud.

 Maria brushed past the others and headed to the building she had sent the knife into.
 She leapt in through the window and landed deftly on the wooden floor inside.
 There was a trail of blood there leading to the corner of the room, and within that corner resided a panting man clutching his left arm.
 He was tall and dark with bottle green eyes.
 He tensed as Maria approached him.